-- Monitor, analyze and implement appropriate interventions based on utilization data, including identifying and correcting over or under utilization of services - Monitor prior authorization functions and assure that decisions are made in a consistent manner based on clinical criteria and meet timeliness standards - n.
+- Ensure appropriate concurrent review and discharge planning of inpatient stays is conducted - Develop, implement and monitor the provision of care coordination, disease management and case management functions - Monitor, analyze and implement appropriate interventions based on utilization data, including identifying and correcting over or under utilization of services - Monitor prior authorization functions and assure that decisions are made in a consistent manner based on clinical criteria and meet timeliness standards - o.
 Behavioral Health Coordinator who is a behavioral health professional as described in Health Services Rule A.A.C.
 R9-10-101, and is located in Arizona.
 The Behavioral Health Coordinator shall ensure AHCCCS behavioral health requirements are implemented.
-The primary functions of the Behavioral Health Coordinator are: - Coordinate members behavioral health care needs including active involvement in all out of state placement decisions - Develop processes to review and enhance network to reduce out of state placements - Develop processes to coordinate behavioral health care and physical health care between all providers - Participate in the identification of best practices for behavioral health services - Coordinate and liaise for American Indians who exercise choice options regarding behavioral health - o.
+The primary functions of the Behavioral Health Coordinator are: - Coordinate members behavioral health care needs including active involvement in all out of state placement decisions - Develop processes to review and enhance network to reduce out of state placements - Develop processes to coordinate behavioral health care and physical health care between all providers - Participate in the identification of best practices for behavioral health services - Coordinate and liaise for American Indians who exercise choice options regarding behavioral health - p.
 Provider Services Manager who coordinates communications between the Contractor and its subcontractors and providers.
 This position is located in Arizona and ensures that providers receive prompt resolution to their problems or inquiries, appropriate education about participation in the AHCCCS program and maintain a sufficient provider network.
-Sufficient local staffing under this position must be in place to ensure appropriate provider responsiveness. - p.
+Sufficient local staffing under this position must be in place to ensure appropriate provider responsiveness. - q.
 Claims Administrator who shall ensure prompt and accurate provider claims processing.
-The primary functions of the Claims Administrator are: - Develop and implement claims processing systems capable of paying claims in accordance with State and Federal requirements - Develop processes for cost avoidance - Ensure minimization of claims recoupments - Meet claims processing timelines - Meet AHCCCS encounter reporting requirements - q.
+The primary functions of the Claims Administrator are: - Develop and implement claims processing systems capable of paying claims in accordance with State and Federal requirements - Develop processes for cost avoidance - Ensure minimization of claims recoupments - Meet claims processing timelines - Meet AHCCCS encounter reporting requirements - r.
 Provider Claims Educator who is located in Arizona and facilitates the exchange of information between the grievances, claims processing, and provider relations systems.
-The primary functions of the Provider Claims Educator are: - Educate contracted and non-contracted providers (i.e., professional and institutional) regarding appropriate claims submission requirements, coding updates, electronic claims transactions and electronic fund transfer, and available Contractor resources such as provider manuals, website, fee schedules, etc. - Interface with the Contractor's call center to compile, analyze, and disseminate information from provider calls - Identify trends and guide the development and implementation of strategies to improve provider satisfaction - Frequently communicates (i.e., telephonic and on-site) with providers to assure the effective exchange of information and gain feedback regarding the extent to which providers are informed about appropriate claims submission practices - r.
-Case Management Administrator/Manager to oversee the case management functions and who shall have the qualifications of a case manager as defined in Section D, Paragraph 16 and a minimum of 5 years of management/supervisory experience in the health care field. - s.
-Information Systems (IS) Administrator who is responsible for information system management including coordination of the technical aspects of application infrastructure, server and storage needs, reliability and survivability of all data and data exchange elements. - t.
+The primary functions of the Provider Claims Educator are: - Educate contracted and non-contracted providers (i.e., professional and institutional) regarding appropriate claims submission requirements, coding updates, electronic claims transactions and electronic fund transfer, and available Contractor resources such as provider manuals, website, fee schedules, etc. - Interface with the Contractor's call center to compile, analyze, and disseminate information from provider calls - Identify trends and guide the development and implementation of strategies to improve provider satisfaction - Frequently communicates (i.e., telephonic and on-site) with providers to assure the effective exchange of information and gain feedback regarding the extent to which providers are informed about appropriate claims submission practices - s.
+Case Management Administrator/Manager to oversee the case management functions and who shall have the qualifications of a case manager as defined in Section D, Paragraph 16 and a minimum of 5 years of management/supervisory experience in the health care field. - t.
+Information Systems (IS) Administrator who is responsible for information system management including coordination of the technical aspects of application infrastructure, server and storage needs, reliability and survivability of all data and data exchange elements.

+u.
 MSA Administrator who is responsible for oversight of the Management Services Agreement (MSA) subcontractor and is the Contractor's Key Contact who is not employed by the MSA for AHCCCS coordination.
 This position is only required when the Contractor operates under a subcontract with a MSA.